clawpack/apps/README.md

 ```
 $> git clone --recursive https://github.com/clawpack/apps
 ```
 Cloning with HTTPS URLs may result in 'Permission denied' errors.
 In that case, add ssh keys to your GitHub account.
-Then, return to the '$CLAW' repository and run
+Then, return to the `$CLAW` repository and run
 ```
 $> git clone --recursive https://github.com/clawpack/apps
 ```
-Then, enter the 'apps' repository and run
+Then, enter the `apps` repository and run
 ```
 $> git submodule init
 $> git submodule update